 Computerised Tomography (CT)

-The department is home to one of the largest neuro-intervention centres in UK.
+The department is home to one of the largest neuro-intervention centres in the UK.
 This includes two highly specialised bi-plane angiography suites.
-The Interventional Neuroradiology team have been instrumental in developing a new regional stroke service by providing mechanical thrombectomy as the latest treatment in acute stroke.
-The centre is also one of the largest in brain aneurysm and arteriovenous malformation treatment.
+The Interventional Neuroradiology Team have been instrumental in developing a new regional stroke service by providing mechanical thrombectomy as the latest treatment in acute stroke.
+The Walton Centre is also one of the largest Trusts for the treatment of brain aneurysm and arteriovenous malformation.

 The Walton Centre is also home to a multipurpose single plane fluoroscopy suite.
 The Ultimax-i can be used for a range of X-rays but is generally used for fluoroscopy of lumbar punctures, myelography and video swallow procedures.

 We are proud to have had the world’s first twin robotic X-ray scanner installed in January 2020.
 The Multitom RAX system allows lower radiation dose and a high degree of imaging precision.

 As a Trust dedicated to Neurosciences, our staff are specialised Neuroradiographers and Neuroradiologists.

 The Trust is involved in many international research studies and is at the forefront of pioneering new techniques.

 This building hosts many of our in-patient services, including wards and theatres, and some outpatients services.

 Lower Lane, Liverpool, L9 7LJ